Orchard Road food isn’t just about quick bites – explore the area’s finest dining and cafe experiences.

 Orchard Road food guide: Best cafes

-While attention is directed to this Melburnian coffeehouse’s new outlet at Dempsey Hill, we can’t forget its first foray into Singapore.
+When the mid-day slump hits in town, you’ll find us sipping our caffeinated bevvy at this Melburnian coffeehouse.
 Here’s where you can get your hands on specialty coffee doled out in biodegradable cups and straws.
 Yes, these folks are all about sustainable practices, and we love the feel-good factor that comes from purchasing a cuppa.

 Must-try dishes: Coffee in edible biscuit cups; biscoff latte; kaya croissant